ngless-toolkit/ngless/docs/sources/yaml-list.md

             - data/Sample2.1.fq.gz
             - data/Sample2.2.fq.gz
         - single:
+            - data/Sample2.A.fq.gz
+        - single:
-            - data/Sample2.extra.fq.gz
+            - data/Sample2.B.fq.gz

 The format is the following

 - `basedir` *(optional)*: if specified, all relative paths are relative to this directory.
 Otherwise, paths are relative to the current directory where NGLess is executing (**not** where the YAML file is located)
-- `samples`: a dictionary mapping a sample name to a list of files
+- `samples`: a dictionary mapping a sample name to a list of paired-end files
+- Paired-end files very simple dictionary mappings: either a single entry called `single` and a list with a single path; or a single entry called `paired` and two paths.

 ## Using the YAML format in NGLess